theRTB/ForzaShiftTone/README.md

 ## Settings

 The settings are saved to _config.json_ on exit.
 This includes Tone offset, Hysteresis, Revlimit %, Revlimit ms and Volume.
+The power curve and gear ratios are not saved.
 Remote telemetry sends data at 60 packets per second.
 The offset variables (Tone offset, revlimit ms) while defined in milliseconds currently use packet counts in the backend.
 There is one packet per 16.667 milliseconds, approximately.